QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 While the goal of the [Security Program](/cybersecurity/blue-team/architecture.md#security-program) is to ensure that the organization IT architecture is safe, including data, the goal of the data governance program is to ensure the **efficient usage, management, and protection of data to drive business value** 🚀.

-➡️ Some categories of controls: access, privacy, quality...
+➡️ Some categories of controls: access, privacy, quality, security...
 </div><div>

 👉 According to the [DAMA framework](/cybersecurity/blue-team/frameworks/dama.md), we start by identifying the regulations, then we define policies, then standards/directives and guides, then we evaluate the risks and setup procedures.